jackshiwl/jackswl/README.md

 These websites provide explanations to what are reforecast and reanalysis data <br />
 [[ECMWF] Fact sheet: Reanalysis](https://www.ecmwf.int/en/about/media-centre/focus/2020/fact-sheet-reanalysis#:~:text=Reanalysis%20combines%20past%20short%2Drange,system%20as%20their%20starting%20point.) <br />

-I found this video to be much more intuitive in explaining reanalysis data.
+I found these 2 videos to be much more intuitive in explaining reanalysis data.
 In the present day, we are continuously observing the weather all over the world, and this video compares that with the filming of a football kick.
 In the past, weather observations were rare, which the video compares that to three different pictures of the football kick instead, and reanalysis is hence a model based on physical equations in hope of reconstructing the football trajectory using the three different pictures. <br />
 [Analogy between reanalysis and football kick](https://www.youtube.com/watch?v=7Vcm7WSpPAg) <br />
 [Analogy between reanalysis and jigsaw puzzle](https://www.youtube.com/watch?v=FAGobvUGl24)